matrix-org/matrix.org/content/docs/communities/bridging/_index.md

 If you're interested in self-hosting your bridge or discovering all the Discord bridge implementations, please head to the [Ecosystem > Bridges](/ecosystem/bridges) section of this website.

+{{ page_card(
+    title="Bridges",
+    path="/ecosystem/bridges",
+    summary="Understand how bridges work, find out which platforms Matrix can bridge against, and how to deploy your own.")
+}}